-The SmithBuilt 7 ft.
-Wooden Coop features a roosting bar that can hold up to three chickens at a time and a nesting box on the side which can be separated with a divider.
+The SmithBuilt 7 ft. wooden coop features a roosting bar that can hold up to three chickens at a time and a nesting box on the side which can be separated by a divider.
 Access to the nesting box is via a hinged roof that lifts upwards.
 The nesting box and the main living quarters are surrounded by a wooden enclosure that keeps the coop warm even on cold winter nights.

 The slanted asphalt shingles on the roof ensure that even the tiniest bit of rainwater doesn’t find its way into the coop.

-One of the things that I’d like to mention here is that some people mistake this to be 7 feet tall.
+One of the things that I’d like to mention here is that some people mistake it to be 7 feet tall.
 No sir.
-This is a 7 feet long chicken coop.
+This product is 7 feet long.
 In other words, it runs that long with the run included.
 The actual living quarters for the chicken is 26.25 long and 32 inches high.
 That more than suffices for three chickens.
-But if you feel it’s too cramped, you can use it for two full sized birds.
+But if you feel its too cramped, you can use it for two full-sized birds.

-Verdict: The SmithBuilt 7 ft.
-Chicken Coop is one of the best chicken coop kit in the market.
-The solid wood construction and the intuitive design make it a great choice for backyard farmers looking for a ready to use package.
+Verdict: The SmithBuilt 7 feet chicken coop is one of the best chicken coop kit on the market.
+The solid wood construction and the intuitive design makes it a great choice for backyard farmers looking for a ready to use package.